Tearjerker: The Hogan Family

-The Aesop mentioned on the main page.
+- The Aesop mentioned on the main page, regarding the episode "Leave It To Willie."
 The episode doesn't end happily, nor with Willie sulking over whatever punishment he's incurred, but with him sitting alone in the kitchen, crying as he realizes the impact of everything he's done.

-The series finale, aired in December 1990 and titled "Best of Friends, Worst of Times," details David's best friend Rich being stricken with AIDS.
-In an episode filled with emotion, where David and his other close friend, Burt, help Rich live out his final days to the fullest, the most emotional scene comes at the end.
-David (along with Sandy, who by now is vice-principal at the local high school) is invited to speak at the assembly about HIV and AIDS.
+- The fifth-to-last episode aired in December 1990 and titled "Best of Friends, Worst of Times," details David's best friend Rich being stricken with AIDS.
+Throughout the episode, David and his other close friend, Burt, help Rich live out his final days to the fullest.
+By the end of the episode, David (along with Sandy, who at this point in the series is vice-principal at the local high school) is invited to speak at an assembly about HIV and AIDS.
 David touches upon his experiences with Rich, dispels common myths associated with the disease and how to prevent it... and fights back tears as he reveals that Rich had died one night earlier.